Nikolina Ristović: 2010s

+2020s

+From September 2022, Nikolina is one of the hosts of the talk show Donna, along with Dejana Rosuljaš and Baya Bangue Namkosse on Una TV, regional TV channel with centres in Belgrade and Banja Luka.

-In 2023, Nikolina returned to the Croatian television, succeeding Antonija Blaće as the host of the second season of the Croatian version of Masked Singer on RTL Televizija.
+In 2023, Nikolina returned to the Croatian television, succeeding Antonija Blaće as the host of the second season of the Croatian version of Masked Singer on RTL.
+Through 2023 and 2024, she hosted To je Voyo on RTL.

+In 2025, Nikolina is the host of new season of reality show Farma, Croatian version of The Farm.
+This season is the first season broadcast on RTL and its streaming service Voyo in Croatia, Serbia and Bosnia and Herzegovina.

 Personal life

-In 1997, during a relationship with journalist Mark Cigoj who wrote for Globus magazine at the time, Pišek gave birth to their daughter Hana.
+In 1997, Pišek began a relationship with journalist Mark Cigoj, working for Globus magazine at the time.
+After dating him for only a few months, Pišek got pregnant and gave birth to their daughter Hana Leonarda.
 The relationship with Cigoj subsequently ended.

 Throughout 2006, Pišek dated the Croatian businessman Tomislav Totić.

-From 2007, she started a relationship with the Croatian professional scuba diver Kristijan Curavić.
+From the summer of 2007, Pišek started a relationship with the Croatian professional scuba diver and freediving champion Kristijan Curavić, having first met him while attending his scuba diving course in Rogoznica.
 The couple got engaged in spring 2009.
-Throughout spring and early summer 2010, her fiance Curavić was a contestant on the Farma reality show while Pišek worked as the show's studio host.
-The couple split during summer 2010.
+Throughout spring and early summer 2010, Curavić was a contestant on the third season of the Farma reality show while Pišek worked as the program's studio host.
+The couple split during summer 2010, shortly after the show season's end, amid reports of Curavić starting a relationship with fellow Farma contestant Žana Štrbac.

-In 2010, she began dating the Berlin-based Serbian businessman Matija Ćorković.
+In 2010, Pišek began dating the Berlin-based Serbian businessman Matija Ćorković.
 The relationship ended in 2012.

 Pišek married Vidoje Ristović in September 2013, and moved to Belgrade.
-She gave birth to a baby girl in 2014.
+She gave birth to their child, daughter Una Sofija, in 2014.
 Vidoje died in May 2022.